v-rajagt/IntuneDocs/intune-user-help/enroll-device-android-company-portal.md

 1. Open the Company Portal app and sign in with your work or school account.

-2. If prompted to accept your organization's terms and conditions, tap **ACCEPT ALL**.
+2. If you're prompted to accept your organization's terms and conditions, tap **ACCEPT ALL**.

    ![Example image of the Company Portal, Terms screen, highlighting "Accept all" button.](./media/accept-terms-1911.png)